AlwinHollebrandse/BreastCancerCellDetection/README.md

 ## Running:
 A terminal with Maven installed is required to run this code.
 Provided that requirement is met, run `mvn package` in the terminal within the correct maven directory (ImageAnalysis).
 If the buid was successful, then run the following command to run the project:
-`java -jar target/ImageAnalysis-1.0-jar-with-dependencies.jar <image folder> <instructions.txt>`.
-See below for more information about these parameters.

-### Sample Input:
-`java -jar target/ImageAnalysis-1.0-jar-with-dependencies.jar ./images instructions.txt`.

 `~/MPJ-User/mpj-v0_44/bin/mpjrun.sh -np 2 -jar target/ImageAnalysis-1.0-jar-with-dependencies.jar`
+See below for more information about the two internal parameters.

 ## Adding MPJ to the Project
 Inorder to add MPJ (Java's MPI) to the project, this [link](https://github.com/victorskl/mpj-maven) was used.
+Along with the official docs found [here](http://mpj-express.org/docs/guides/linuxguide.pdf).

+## Internal Arguements:
+Because I was not sure how get MPJ command line to take a jar and command line arguements, I hardcoded the following 2 parameters.
+A user will need to make a `images` folder outside of `src`.
+There will also need to be an `instructions` file at the same file level.

-## Image File location Arg:
+# Image File location Arg:
-This is the first argument of the program.
+This is the first internal argument of the program.
 It should contain a path to where all of the images are located.
 In thoery, any images that Java’s Buffered Image supports would be supported by my code.
 An example image can found in the results section under “original”.

-## Instruction File arg:
+# Instruction File arg:
-This is the second command line argument for the program.
+This is the second internal argument for the program.
 It should be a txt file.
 It is used to build the operation arraylist (discussed under Implentation/General).
 Accepted Strings that will cause the actions of interest are (ignoring case): DeletePreviousImages, UsePreviousImage, SingleColor, Quantization, SaltAndPepper, Gaussian, LinearFilter, MedianFilter, Histogram, HistogramEqualization, EdgeDetection, HistogramThresholdingSegmentation, KMeansSegmentation, Erosion, Dilation, FeatureExtraction, and MachineLearning.
 These can be found in the all_Instructions.txt file with their respective parameters.
 Note that SingleColor is not a required operation, but without it, all other operations default to a “gray” color operation use.
 Note that each of the params must be separated by spaces, and array params are denoted by having each element be separated by a space and the characters: [ and ].
 DeletePreviousImages takes in 1 param: a Boolean UsePreviousImage takes in 1 param: a Boolean SingleColor takes in 1 param in the file: the color to convert to.
 Current options are: Gray, Red, Green, and Blue